-Based on the reviewer marks and comments the programme committee can enter preliminary acceptance or rejection decisions.
+Based on the reviewer marks and comments the programme committee can enter objective acceptance or rejection decisions.
 Authors are notified about this decision afterwards.

 Several conferences use this optional step to ask authors for an improved version of their contribution based on comments from the preliminary decision.
 Based on this correction the scientific programme committee will then enter the final decision.

 Editors review all submissions that were accepted during the objective submission decision phase.
 The goal for editors is to bring submissions visually in a good shape.
 When editors are done, they can enter a formal decision for every contribution.
 This completes the submission lifecycle.

 Detailled statistics are provided giving an overview about the number of submissions in each topic, the number of submissions over time and per country, etc.

 Please note that this list is only a short summary of all features provided by Online Registry.
 If you have got any questions, please contact us.
 You can also take a look at our demo system to try things out by yourself.